 The number one best way to experience Esalen is to sign up for a seminar.
 For first-timers, the Experiencing Esalen workshop is a good bet (I used to teach it).
 Seminars are open to anyone, first come first served.
 The catalog offers an abundance of possibilities.
 See esalen.org for information.

 I would like to take this opportunity to thank the current Work Scholars at Esalen for their buoyancy of spirit.

 Pam RainBear Portugal Walatka, 2008

-Update 2016.
-Are disenters still disenting in the middle of the lodge?
+Update 2018.
+Are dissenters still dissenting in the middle of the lodge?
 I certainly hope so!
-Two of the primary disenters have died of old age.
+Two of the primary dissenters have died of old age.
 I hope Esalen still fosters plurality of thought, but I do not have the current facts.
 I know the workshops still offer a variety of ideas.

 More Esalen Photos

 Photographic model releasesIf you were in the Esalen Flying Circus or Residential Programs, and I have not contacted you, I need a photo release from you.
 Please email me: email@example.com or friend me on FaceBook.
 I already have releases for most of the subjects.